AbirHossainApon/Exploring-ChatGPT-for-Cybersecurity-Training/README.md

-# 💻 ChatGPT 4 Prompts for hackers and developers
+# 💻 Exploring ChatGPT for Cybersecurity Training

-## Hacker Prompts 🕵️🖥️
+## Cyber Security Prompts 🕵️🖥️

 - "Describe the differences between white hat, black hat, and grey hat hackers, and discuss their ethical implications."
 - "Explain the concept of 'social engineering' in hacking and provide examples of how it might be used."